Plane ticket prices are rising: Here’s when to book a flight if you want to save money

 If you’re anticipating packing your bags for a much-needed vacation this year, you will want to brace for some sticker shock.
-Along with the warmer weather, Americans’ increasing willingness to venture maskless into public spaces, and the beginning of many college spring breaks, travel is on people’s minds.
+Along with the warmer weather, the increasing willingness of Americans to venture maskless into public spaces, and the beginning of many college spring breaks, travel is on people’s minds.

 In new quarterly findings, travel company Hopper reports the average price of a round-trip ticket to be at $330—up 40% from the start of this year.
 In its latest consumer index report, the booking website says this is the highest price for a round-trip ticket it has collected thus far.